-EHS Support LLC ("EHS Support") was retained by American Electric Power, Kentucky Power Company ("AEP") in December 2018 to conduct an alternative source demonstration (ASD) investigation for beryllium, cobalt and lithium at the Big Sandy Fly Ash Pond (BSFAP) associated with the Big Sandy Power Plant located in Louisa, Kentucky (Figure 1, attached) (EHS Support, 2019).
-The ASD determined that groundwater in the vicinity of the BSFAP is not being impacted by coal combustion residual (CCR) constituents from the BSFAP, but rather the elevated beryllium, cobalt, and lithium concentrations that triggered the ASD assessment are due to the oxidation of coal seams that have been intersected by well location MW-1603.
+EHS Support LLC ("EHS Support") was retained by American Electric Power, Kentucky Power Company ("AEP") in December 2018 to conduct an alternative source demonstration (ASD) investigation for coal combustion residual (CCR) constituents at the Big Sandy Fly Ash Pond (BSFAP) associated with the Big Sandy Power Plant located in Louisa, Kentucky (EHS Support, 2019a).
+The ASD determined that groundwater in the vicinity of the BSFAP is not being impacted by CCR constituents from the BSFAP, but rather the statistically significant levels (SSLs) of beryllium, cobalt, and lithium concentrations present in excess of the Groundwater Protection Standards (GWPS) that triggered the ASD investigation were due to the oxidation of coal seams that have been intersected by well location MW-1603.